Northern Serengeti: Lions, Beautiful Lions

 Within the next hour, another female emerged from the bushes with cubs following along.
 The female lying next to #1 went towards them – these cubs are likely to be hers and have been looked after by other female lions in the group.

-We stayed there for about 2 hours watching all of this, including the arrival of another mother with 2 cubs.
+We stayed there for about two hours watching all of this, including the arrival of another mother with two cubs.
 The interactions are fascinating, including the way in which cubs are looked after by various mothers.

 There is so much more to describe including an “ambush” tactic by a young cub.
 More on that in the next post!